-Doing one type of exercise such as walking is good for you.
+Doing weight-bearing exercise such as walking is good for you.
 However, adding strength, balance and posture training is the best way to prevent bone loss, falls and fractures.

-Type of Exercise

-Frequency

-STRENGTH TRAINING

-Free weights, machines, exercise bands or body weight as resistance

-At least 2 days per week

-POSTURE TRAINING

-Safe movements, awareness of position and posture (and back muscle strengthening)

-Daily 5-10 minutes

-BALANCE TRAINING

-Tai chi, other exercises designed to challenge balance

-Daily 15-20 minutes

-WEIGHT BEARING AEROBIC PHYSICAL ACTIVITY

-Walking, dancing, jogging, stair climbing, step aerobics, running

-Daily 20-30 minutes.
-At least 150 minutes a week

-Take Charge:
+It can be hard to start and keep to an exercise plan.
+Starting slowly and gradually increasing how often, how long and/or how hard you do your exercises will help.

+Type of Exercise Frequency STRENGTH TRAINING Free weights, machines, exercise bands or body weight as resistance At least 2 days per week POSTURE TRAINING Safe movements, awareness of position and posture (and back muscle strengthening) Every day BALANCE TRAINING Tai chi, other exercises designed to challenge balance Every day WEIGHT BEARING AEROBIC PHYSICAL ACTIVITY Walking, dancing, jogging, stair climbing, step aerobics, running Most days (5 days or more per week)

-Your physical activity tracking sheet
+Take Charge: Your physical activity tracking sheet (for training)